RusFCode/RusFCode/README.md

 - 🔭 I’m currently working on Clearings Measurement for Hitachi Energy
 - 💬 Ask me about Arduino to python, and App making
 - 📫 How to reach me: filipperusso2000@gmail.com
-- ⚡ Fun fact: Did you know that matlab and octave are shit compare to python...
+- ⚡ Fun fact: Rose are red, violet are blue et you you are readind this

 --> In the code right here there are some references to personal path and documents in my pc so don't copy paste or it won't work!
 --> I can give you a compiled version if needed